cado-security/product-help/docs/cado/discovery-import/investigations.md

 # How to Manage Investigations

-Cado organizes evidence items into groups called **Investigations**, which were previously referred to as projects.
+/ Forensic Acquisition and Investigation organizes evidence items into groups called **Investigations**, which were previously referred to as projects.

 ## Creating an Investigation